 The Specialization in Higher Education within the Educational Policy and Leadership concentration prepares students for careers as faculty, administrators, and policy analysts and is designed to develop student’s ability to understand and conduct high quality research aimed at improving professional practice, policy, and/or academic scholarship.
-For more information, blogs.umass.edu/highered
+For more information, www.umass.edu/highered.

 Our alumni serve as College Presidents, Faculty, Vice Chancellors of Student Affairs, and well as in other midlevel and entry-level higher education positions.

-Our recent publications have appeared in the Journal of Higher Education, Research in Higher Education, The Review of Higher Education, The Journal of College Student Development, The Journal of College and Character, The Journal of American College Health, NACADA Journal, The International Journal of Doctoral Studies and the Journal of Further and Higher Education.
+Our recent publicationshave appeared in the Journal of Higher Education, Research in Higher Education, The Review of Higher Education, The Journal of College Student Development, The Journal of College and Character, The Journal of American College Health, NACADA Journal, The International Journal of Doctoral Studies and the Journal of Further and Higher Education.

 Our research topics include higher education access, millennial students, doctoral education, the nature of student affairs at community colleges, collaboration, adult learners, faculty life, research methods employed by higher education scholars, social-sexual norms and behaviors, and political economy and critical social theory in higher education.

 The Program of Study for theHigher Education Specialization in the Educational Policy and Leadership Doctoral Concentration comprises 42 credits plus a dissertation credits as follows:

 Six (6) required Educational Policy and Leadership Concentration Core and research courses totaling 18 credits consisting of:

 Four (4) courses in the Higher Education Specialization Core Area totaling 12 credits

 Four (4) Higher Education Elective courses totaling 12 credits